-- Bond Revenue: Many of the technology upgrades listed above have been in "the plan" for many years, to keep our health services aligned with emerging medical records regulations and standards.
-The expense exceeds the capacity of SRJC students funding this project via the Health Fee.
-District/Bond support is critical. - o Instructional Equipment Funding: Requests linked to the various student learning activities provided by the department.
-SHS has not utilized these resources very often in the past, but student educational interventions are growing significantly in the department. - Health Fee revenue Resources, including the "Reserve Fund" have decreased significantly, with deficit budgets linked to enrollment declines.
-In 17-18 the Health Fee Reserve Fund will be depleted, triggering the "Maintenance of Effort" mandate by the District, to maintain the level of services provided in 1986-1987.
+- o Bond Revenue: District/Bond support is critical.
+Whereas the facility is priority, any needed tech/hardware items will be requested via this route. - o Instructional Equipment Funding: Requests linked to the various student learning activities provided by the department. - Health Fee revenue Resources as available triggering the "Maintenance of Effort" mandate by the District, to maintain the level of services provided in 1986-1987.
 Medical Records were included in this. - Research and scan for external funding sources for IT hardware, software, training, and personnel support to offset expenses to the vulnerable Health Fee fund.

-2.4c Instructional Equipment and Software Requests
+2.4c Instructional Equipment Requests